techery/janet-http/README.md

 ### Notes
 `HttpActionService` is highly inspired by `Retrofit2` – thanks guys, it's awesome!
-We put our effort to make it even more flexible and reusable, so everyone who loves `Retrofit` and reactive approach should give it a try.
+We put our effort to make it even more flexible and reusable, so everyone who loves `Retrofit` and a reactive approach should give it a try.

 ## License